weedenwright/LogConfiguration/README.md

 Everyone has their own way of installing dotCMS plugins. :) I happen to use the old ant build.xml and Eclipse way.

 #### Preconditions
-1.If you are running from source, make sure you have built and deployed the dotCMS BEFORE trying to build this plugin.
-To do this, from the ROOT of dotCMS, execute the "deploy" task of the build.xml ant file to create the standard dotcms_xx.jar file, e.g.
- (Note: This will build the monolithic dotCMS .jar with the libraries needed to build OSGi plugins and place it in the dotCMS/WEB-INF/lib directory.)
+1. If you are running from source, make sure you have built and deployed the dotCMS BEFORE trying to build this plugin.
+To do this, from the ROOT of dotCMS, execute the "deploy" task of the build.xml ant file to create the standard dotcms_xx.jar file (ant build) This will build the monolithic dotCMS .jar with the libraries needed to build OSGi plugins and place it in the dotCMS/WEB-INF/lib directory.

-		ant deploy

 2. If so desired, you can 'import' this folder as an Eclipse project.
 I prefer to work in Eclipse so that's how I've got it setup.
 After doing this, you will need to update the